 You could be:

 deciding on a suitable aerial or satellite dish and discussing the best position for it with the customer

-- gaining access to a work position using ladders and roof ladders
+working at heights using ladders and roof ladders

 testing the strength of the broadcast signal with a signal meter

-- repairing the damage to aerials and dishes caused by bad weather
+repairing damage caused by bad weather

-- adding new signal reception points in buildings
+adding new signal reception points in buildings

 connecting or upgrading digital receiver equipment.

 The figures below are only a guide.
 Actual pay rates may vary, depending on:

 where you work